English at William Barnes Primary School

 All children have a ‘Writer’s Workshop’ book which follows them throughout the school.
 This is a special book which is used for significant pieces of writing and often includes choice and more independence.

-To encourage links with home and the importance of planning and talk before writing, every month we run the HomeTalkSchoolWrite (HTSW) project.
-This is where every class is given a writing activity to prepare at home with parents.
-A letter is sent home and the children have a week to ‘HomeTalk’ before writing independently on Friday.
-The whole school does this at the same time and the activity is immediately followed by a HTSW assembly, where children celebrate the joy of writing and share some of their achievements.
-All parents receive a copy of the work that day.
+To encourage links with home and the importance of planning and talk before writing, every half termly we run the HomeTalkSchoolWrite (HTSW) project.
+This is where every child is sent home with a planning framework to prepare at home with parents.
+A letter is sent home and the children have a few days to ‘HomeTalk’ before writing independently in school.
+This is followed by a HTSW assembly, where children celebrate the joy of writing and share some of their achievements.
+All parents receive a copy of the unedited work.

 Here are the sentence targets and expectations developed throughout the school: